University of Colorado Boulder

 Ph.D., University of Colorado Boulder - Sociology, 2004

 M.A., John Jay College of Criminal Justice, City University of New York - Criminal Justice, 1996

 B.A., University of Colorado Boulder - Sociology, 1991

 Hillary Potter is Associate Professor of Ethnic Studies at the University of Colorado at Boulder.
 She holds a B.A. and a Ph.D. in sociology from the University of Colorado at Boulder and an M.A. in criminal justice from the John Jay College of Criminal Justice.
-Dr. Potter's research focuses on the critical analysis of the intersections of race, gender, and class as they relate to crime and violence.
-She is currently researching men's use of violence; intimate partner abuse against women of Color; and antiviolence activism in Black and Latin@ communities, with field research in Ferguson, Baltimore, and Denver.
+Dr. Potter’s research focuses on the critical analysis of the intersections of race, gender, and class as they relate to crime and violence.
+She is currently researching men’s use of violence; intimate partner abuse against women of Color; and antiviolence activism in Black and Latinx communities, with field research in Ferguson, Baltimore, and Denver.
 Dr. Potter is the author of Intersectionality and Criminology: Disrupting and Revolutionizing Studies of Crime (Routledge Press, 2015) and Battle Cries: Black Women and Intimate Partner Abuse (New York University Press, 2008), and the editor of Racing the Storm: Racial Implications and Lessons Learned from Hurricane Katrina (Lexington Books, 2007).
-Dr. Potter also serves as a Board Member of Project Safeguard, which aids victims of domestic violence with the legal process throughout the Denver-metro area, and as a Commissioner with the Denver Civil Service Commission, which is responsible for administering the testing process for entry-level and promotional positions within the Denver Fire and Police Departments, policy administration, and hearing disciplinary appeals of classified members.

 Hillary Potter.
 2008.
 Battle Cries: Black Women and Intimate Partner Abuse.
 New York: New York University Press.

 Hillary Potter and Devon Thacker Thomas.
-(In Press) “‘We Told You That’s How They Are’: Responses to White Women in Abusive Intimate Relationships with Men of Color.”
-Deviant Behavior.
+2012. “‘We Told You That’s How They Are’: Responses to White Women in Abusive Intimate Relationships with Men of Color.”
+Deviant Behavior 33(6):469-491.

 Hillary Potter, George E. Higgins, and Shaun L. Gabbidon.
 2011.
 “The Influence of Gender, Race/Ethnicity, and Faculty Perceptions on Scholarly Productivity in Criminology/Criminal Justice.”
 Journal of Criminal Justice Education 22(1):84-101.